JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7962 days**.

-And here is a just a random fact -  **On average, the Pentagon uses 666 rolls of toilet paper in one day**.
+And here is a just a random fact -  **It cost the soft drink industry $100 million a year for thefts committed involving vending machines**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)